jvazquez2/bios611-projects-fall-2019-Quanbaby/project_1/README.md

 5. Show how the number of people that food provide for affects the needs of other help (If possible).

-# Three useful variables:
+# Three useful variables

 Date
 Client File Number
 Food Provided for

-# Possible analysis approach:
+# Possible analysis approach

 1. Association Test: Test the association between “food provide for” and other variables.